Prajwal-r-7/VLSI-Design-Projects/32-bit_RISC_Processor/README.md

-# 🚀 32-bit Pipelined RISC Processor
+# 🛡️ 32-bit Pipelined RISC Processor

 A complete implementation of a 32-bit pipelined RISC processor designed using Verilog HDL and simulated on Xilinx Vivado.
-This project demonstrates the fundamentals of computer architecture with a 5-stage pipeline implementation.
+This project demonstrates the fundamentals of computer architecture with a 5-stage pipeline implementation with hazard detection unit.

 <p align="center">
   <img src="block_diagram.png" alt="RISC Processor Block Diagram" width="600">